WillJRoper/h5forest/README.md

 # HDF5orest
-HDF5 Forest (`h5forest`) is an interactive CLI application for exploring HDF5 files interactively.
+HDF5 Forest (`h5forest`) is an interactive CLI application for exploring HDF5 files.

 `h5ls` works, and `h5glance` is a great improvement on it.
-So "why bother?"
+So "Why bother?"
 I hear you say.

-Well, `h5forest` brings interactivity and functionality not available in its long standing brethren. `h5forest` includes:
+Well, `h5forest` brings interactivity and functionality not available in its long-standing brethren. `h5forest` includes:

 - An interactive interface capable of handling files with deep hierarchies and large numbers of groups.
-- Real time metadata and attribute displays.
+- Real-time metadata and attribute displays.
 - The ability to display the contents of a Dataset.
-- The ability to quick plot datasets against each other [WIP].
+- The ability to quickly plot datasets against each other [WIP].
 - Renaming of Datasets and Groups [WIP].
 - An emacs plugin to probe HDF5 natively in emacs [WIP].